 I strongly prefer the model of mutual reverberation in layer II/III pyramidal neurons as the hex-grid former as that way multiple items of data can nest together.

 So what happens to these patterns - how do they get processed?

 First, we need to point out an important property of inter-map connections.

-That said - here is what I think of as “typical” processing done in the cortex.
-Axons from streams A and C arrive at the proximal and distal dendrites of sheet B. These patterns could come from a sensory stream or from a different region of the cortex.
+Here is what I think of as “typical” processing done in the cortex; in the following example axons from streams A and C arrive at the proximal and distal dendrites of sheet B. These patterns could come from a sensory stream or from a different region of the cortex.